natclark/arbucks/src/routes/docs/faq.md

 <a href="https://arbiscan.io/token/0xafd871f684f21ab9d7137608c71808f83d75e6fc" draggable="false" rel="external noopener" target="_blank">0xafd871f684f21ab9d7137608c71808f83d75e6fc</a> <Copy text="0xafd871f684f21ab9d7137608c71808f83d75e6fc" />

 ## Where are you guys based?
-As of writing this, there's one developer and four advisor.
+As of writing this, there's one developer and four advisors.
 The developer is based in the United States and the advisors are based across the world, from APAC to Europe.
+For more information, you can check out the [team page](/team/).

 ## Does this have anything to do with Starbucks Coffee?
 No.